 The platform allows recurring investments based on a daily, weekly, or monthly basis.
 Users can also make one-time deposits to grow their investment portfolios.

-On the other hand, Betterment offers an automated investing platform that is focused on getting higher returns while reducing taxes.
-It automatically rebalances portfolios, reinvests dividends, and uses advanced features like tax-loss harvesting and tax-coordinated investing strategies to give users the best after-tax performance.
+On the other hand, Betterment offers an automated investing platform that focuses on getting higher returns while reducing taxes.
+It automatically rebalances portfolios, reinvests dividends, and uses advanced features like tax-loss harvesting and tax-coordinated investing strategies for better after-tax performance.

 Retirement Planning

 Acorns gives users a simple yet effective approach to retirement investing through Acorns Later, its built-in retirement product.
-The platform recommends the most suitable type of IRA, Traditional, Roth, or SEP, based on the users' financial profiles.
+The platform recommends the most suitable type of IRA—Traditional, Roth, or SEP—based on users' financial profiles.

 Accounts Management

-Betterment, on the other hand, provides high-yield cash accounts that are insured by the Federal Deposit Insurance Corporation (FDIC).
-These accounts come with lower interest rates, an auto-deposit feature, and integration with Betterment investment portfolios.
+Betterment, on the other hand, provides high-yield cash accounts insured by the FDIC.
+These accounts integrate directly with its investment portfolios and offer features like auto-deposit.

 Tax Benefits

-Acorns gives its users a streamlined approach to investment taxes, with portfolios built around inherently tax-efficient low-cost ETFs.
-The platform also automatically reinvests dividends into its user portfolio and provides users with annual tax documents, such as 1099 forms, on its dashboard for easy reporting.
+Acorns gives users a streamlined tax approach using inherently tax-efficient ETFs.
+The platform reinvests dividends automatically and provides tax documents like 1099s for easy reporting.

 Acorn Vs Betterment: Which Solution Offers the Best Pricing Options?